 Parking tickets are issued for violations of parking regulations, The registered owner of the vehicle is responsible for any tickets received on their vehicle and has thirty days from the date of issue to pay the ticket without the additional fees.
 Tickets can be contested in a hearing at 42 South Ave. (map).

 The City has recently instituted a booting program as part of the ticketing process.
-A car owner is eligible for booting if he or she has three unpaid parking tickets at least ninety days old that are in collection.
+A car owner is eligible for booting if he or she has a combined total of three unpaid parking and / or red light violation tickets at least ninety days old that are in collection.

 Municipal Code Violations